MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 (Hold on a sec while I check my AWS for leftover bees, and turn my heroku app back to 1 dyno).

 Overall, I'm super happy with the bees.
-For a mere FIXME (get bill amount https://console.aws.amazon.com/billing/home#/) I got some valuable information.
+For a mere $1.03 in computing from AWS I got some valuable information.

 While bees may be right for me, all these tools have something to offer someone.
 I really depends on understanding the simplest strategy to meet your needs.